Temporal Cascading of Planning and Control for Quadrotor MPC: Unique : The Temporal Cascading MPC Formulation

 \subsection{Progressive Smoothing}

 Within~\textsc{Unique}, we aim to plan long-horizon trajectories via numerical optimization, which is inherently prone to getting stuck in local minima, particularly when encountering non-smooth obstacles, such as cubes.
-To improve the convergence, we adapt the progressive smoothing method proposed by~\cite{reiter_2024a} for autonomous driving to the three-dimensional planning domain.
-In progressive smoothing, potentially non-smooth obstacle shapes~$\mathcal{O}(\alpha)$ from \eqref{eq:obstacle}, are progressively smoothened along the planning horizon of the MPC by scheduling the smoothing parameter~$\alpha$ towards a smooth 2-norm.
-Particularly, a monotonously decreasing scheduling function~$\lambda(t)$ with~$\lambda:\R^+\rightarrow\R^+$ depending on the MPC prediction time~$t$ is used, with $\lambda(0)=\alpha_0$ and $\lambda(t_f)=2$, where $t_f$ is the total prediction horizon and~$\alpha_0$ describes the actual obstacle shape.
-The smoothing along the horizon allows the application of the \ac{RTI} scheme~\cite{diehl_2005}, and recursive feasibility for the obstacle constraints is guaranteed~\cite{reiter_2024a}.
+To improve convergence, we adapt the progressive smoothing method proposed by~\cite{reiter_2024a} for autonomous driving to the three-dimensional planning domain.
+In progressive smoothing, potentially non-smooth obstacle shapes~$\mathcal{O}(\alpha)$ from \eqref{eq:obstacle} are progressively smoothed along the MPC planning horizon by scheduling the smoothing parameter~$\alpha$ towards a smooth 2-norm.
+Particularly, a monotonically decreasing scheduling function~$\lambda(t)$ with~$\lambda:\R^+\rightarrow\R^+$ depending on the MPC prediction time~$t$ is used, with $\lambda(0)=\alpha_0$ and $\lambda(t_f)=2$, where $t_f$ is the total prediction horizon and~$\alpha_0$ describes the actual obstacle shape.
+The smoothing improves numerical behavior of the \ac{RTI} scheme~\cite{diehl_2005}.
+Recursive feasibility additionally requires the usual shift, terminal-set, and hard-constraint assumptions.